rohit12crj/Study-Notes/AWS/readme.md

 ---

-✅ On prem to AWS Migration startegies
+✅ On prem VM to AWS Cloud Migration startegies